ikskuh/trainOS/README.md

 - Adding support for Modules
 - Adding support for Pointer Types
 - Adding support for String Type
-- Implement custom malloc that does what it should
+- Changing malloc magic number to hash value for complete validation.

 ## Guidlines
 - Calls to `die` or `die_extra` should follow the following scheme: `ContextName.ErrorName`